 The Sherwood property extends to almost 2,000 acres and the golf course occupies a mere fraction of that but it rises upwards from the opening hole into the Santa Monica Mountains where stunning panoramas awake the senses.
 The back nine tumbles from the clubhouse down to Lake Sherwood – the oldest man-made lake in California – before winding back into the foothills for the closing holes.

-The World Challenge charity event was first held in 1999 on the Raptor course at Grayhawk Golf Club in Scottsdale, before moving to the Jack Nicklaus-designed Sherwood Country Club where it remained until 2013.
-A new sponsor, the Indian motorcycle company Hero, appeared on the scene in 2014 and the tournament relocated to Florida's Isleworth Golf & Country Club for a single year before moving again to the ultra-exclusive Albany Resort in the Bahamas.
+The World Challenge charity event was first held in 1999 on the Raptor course at Grayhawk Golf Club in Scottsdale, before moving to the Jack Nicklaus-designed Sherwood Country Club (hosted by Tiger Woods) where it remained until 2013.
+A new sponsor (the Indian motorcycle company Hero) appeared on the scene in 2014 and the tournament relocated to Florida's Isleworth Golf & Country Club for a single year before moving again to the ultra-exclusive Albany Resort in the Bahamas.

 Some of the holes require long drives between green and tee.
 The conditioning is excellent and the topography will keep you on your toes.
 One of the nicest clubs to experience.